-- The National Council for Aging Care was set up to help you start this new phase of your life on the right foot.
-Our mission is to help you and thousands of other older adults who want to live independently, plan your finances, and take charge of your health care.
+- The National Council for Aging Care can help older adults who want to live independently, plan your finances, and take charge of your health care.

 - The Colorado Long-Term Care Ombudsman supports, protects, and advocates for people living in nursing homes and assisted living facilities.

 - The Seniors’ Resource Center provides an array of services that support older adults so they can remain in their homes and be a part of the community.
 They offer services from day programs to home care to transportation.

 - The Larimer County Office on Aging is a comprehensive directory to find services related to aging, caregiving, legal services, and many more resources for seniors.

 - The Nevada Aging and Disability Resource Center (ADRC) is a single point of entry into the long term services and support system to ensure consumers and their families can easily access programs and benefits for which they qualify.
 They offer a range of services including information, referral, planning assistance, options counseling, application assistance and follow up.

 - The Clark County Ombudsman works as an impartial and independent fact finder in reviewing and resolving complaints related to the Family Services and Social Service departments.

 - The Nevada Senior Guide is a resource directory about homes, health, services, and leisure for seniors and those who support them.

 - The mission at the Southern Nevada Senior Law Program is to provide free legal assistance to senior residents.